 - An award-winning design firm ham-strung by shareholder disputes and an over-complicated company constitution and shareholding structure.
 The client said that "after rounds of other legal advisors couldn't break the deadlock, Robin was the first lawyer to propose an equitable and practical solution without triggering onerous tax charges".
 Robin helped to resolve disputes over the shareholders agreement and restructured the group ensuring that it was in the best shape to move to employee ownership.
 He also advised on the implementation of the EOT.

 - A leading building services firm which had unfortunately become embroiled in problematic tax planning.
-Experience of trusts, tax law and valuation was used to negotiate a settlement with HMRC eliminating a large question mark over the businesses value.
+Experience of trusts, tax law and valuation was used to negotiate a settlement with HMRC eliminating a large question mark over the business's value.
 Robin went on to advise on the transition to an EOT, a substantial fundraising round and a broad-based employee incentive scheme.

 Since 2016, Robin has worked with Garry Karch, Doyle Clayton's Head of EOT services.
 This has provided notable insight into the needs of employee owned businesses both immediately after the sale to an EOT and long term.
+See more information on Employee Ownership Trusts.